 One of the simplest ways to avoid damage and discoloration is to eat only foods that are room temperature.
 After your teeth have been bleached, they will be highly sensitive to hot or cold items, causing you pain and raising the risk of damage.
+Readers Digest has reported that up to 78 percent of people experience increased sensitivity after their whitening procedure.
 By sticking to room temperature foods, however, you will minimize the threats to your teeth while keeping your mouth as comfortable as possible.

 - White fish

 - Plain pasta with white sauce

 - Low or non-fat Yogurts that do not contain fruit